List Controller

 mode defines the search strategy to either contain all words, any word or exact phrase.
 Supported options: all, any, exact.
 Default: all.

-scope specifies a query scope method defined in the list model to apply to the search query.
+scope specifies a model query scope method defined in the list model to apply to the search query.
 The first argument will contain the query object (as per a regular scope method), the second will contain the search term, and the third will be an array of the columns to be searched.

 searchOnEnter setting this to true will make the search widget wait for the Enter key to be pressed before it starts searching (the default behavior is that it starts searching automatically after someone enters something into the search field and then pauses for a short moment).
 Default: false.